Extreme is a music label based in Melbourne, Australia. Extreme has an international focus with distribution based in Atlanta, GA, USA

 Extreme is notable also for the release of the Merzbox by Merzbow.
 Released in a limited edition of 1000, it documents the music of Japanese noise master Merzbow.
 It is part of Extreme Special Editions, an outlet for the most challenging, outre, lengthy or extreme of Extreme projects.

 In 2006, Extreme revitalized its activity after a 3 year hiatus from new releases.
 2007 saw the launch of the Antripodean series of releases on Extreme.
 The Antripodean series is a collection of works showcasing Australian artists exploring the boundaries of music.
+In 2023, Extreme released a further vinyl LP by Robert Vincs.
+Who knows what the future holds from there.

 To understand more about the philosophy of Extreme, please follow this link to read an interview with the founder of Extreme, Roger Richards.